 PLEASE NOTE: It is important you apply as early as possible through the CSDCAS program, since completing your application can be a lengthy process.
 As a general rule, you should be requesting your transcripts 10-12 weeks prior to the application due date.
 You should submit your completed application 6-8 weeks prior to the deadline date to ensure that your application can be verified by CSDCAS prior to the application deadline.
 Click here to access the link to the application process and deadline requirements on the CSDCAS website.

 Students who have completed post-baccalaureate coursework in Speech-Language Pathology and Audiology may apply for Fall admission to the M.A.
 Program.
-Applicants must have completed the following courses or their university's equivalents before applying:
+Applicants must have completed at least 4 of the following courses or their university's equivalents before applying: